 - Scrub the New Relic charts to move back and forth in the timeline.

 - Select the time picker to choose a time range that ends now (from 30 minutes to 90 days ago).

 You can use the Android app to view your New Relic Synthetics data, including charts of your monitor's availability, load times, and load sizes.
 Select the caret icon to view more detailed charts.
 You can mute or disable your monitor, and view details of any recent errors.
 For scripted monitors, you can view and search the script log.

 When you log in to your New Relic account from the Android app, your device is automatically associated with your user channel.
 Then, you can add your user channel to your target policy to receive alerts.
 For Android alerts, notifications appear on your lock screen and can be viewed by tapping the alert.

 You can select any alert to view error details or acknowledge the alert.
 New Relic also sends a push notification when a colleague acknowledges an open event.
 Then, New Relic sends a final, closing notification when all Critical events end.

-If you have a mobile application and have installed New Relic Mobile, you can monitor its performance directly from your Android device.
-New Relic Mobile monitoring includes network errors, API calls, and number of active users.
+If you have a mobile application and have installed mobile monitoring, you can monitor its performance directly from your Android device.
+Mobile monitoring includes network errors, API calls, and number of active users.
 You can also view detailed individual crash reports for a deeper understanding of a particular crash incident.